"Rumania, hah! It is neither a state nor a nation, but a profession."

 Clad in knee-high black boots, a grey wool lumber jacket, well-worn brown corduroys and a visored cap, Ceausescu moved out through the waterlogged countryside, past peasants in dripping sheepskins and gaggles of screeching schoolgirls, past hat-waving horsemen who offered gifts of bread and salt, past thatch-roofed villages painted sky blue and sienna, past, gargantuan collective farms and gleaming new factories.
 Geese hissed, dogs barked, and Ceausescu listened to gripes.
 Sometimes speaking from a stack of concrete blocks, sometimes from the back of a wagon, he pressed home again and again message more familiar to Western audiences than to Communists: "We are moving now; we want your help in building a better Rumania."

+Refuting the Lie.
 Back home in Bucharest this week, Nicolae Ceausescu (pronounced Chow-shess-coo) quietly celebrated the successful completion of his first full year in power.
 Under Ceausescu and his predecessor, Gheorghe Gheorghiu-Dej, who died of pneumonia just a year ago, Rumania has utterly disproved two-thirds of Czar Nicholas' caustic caluniny.* Rumania today is indubitably a state, defiantly a nation, and quite proud to admit the Czar's final point about professionalism.
 Moreover, it was Rumania that in many ways set the pace in the quiet repudiation of the Czar's successors-a chain of events that has subtly altered the nature of European Communism.

 As a result there are three Communisms in the world today.
 The virulent Chinese variety would infect the world with "wars of national liberation."
 The Russian brand has graduated from the minor leagues of guerrilla warfare, and wields vast military and economic power in hopes of winning the world to Marxism through example.
 The Red states of Eastern Europe have developed a milder, more "relaxed" strain, one better suited to their lack of economic and military muscle.
 Fragmented by history and welded by ideology, they have arrived at an almost dialectical synthesis of the tensions tearing at them: nationalist, neutralist Communism.